damus-io/nostrdb/README.md

 This entire design of nostrdb is copied almost entirely from strfry[1], the fastest nostr relay.
-The difference is that nostrdb is meant to be embeddable as a C library into any application, and does not support full relay functionality (yet?)
+The difference is that nostrdb is meant to be embeddable as a C library into any application with full nostr query support.

 [1]: https://github.com/hoytech/strfry